 Housing Rabbits Outside

 Many people do have indoor rabbits, though I have always kept mine in outdoor hutches.
 Our hutches have a wire floor in the front, with a rubber mat for their food and water dish, as well as to give them a place to give their feet a break from the wire (especially the Mini Rex who don't have thick hair over their feet).
 The Flemishes are heavier, which makes them more susceptible to sores on their feet if they can't get off the wire.

 The back of the hutch has a small area with a wooden floor.
-This is a place to put comfortable bedding for them and a place for them to feel safe and get out of the weather.
+This is a place to put comfortable bedding for them and for them to feel safe and get out of the weather.

 Our rabbits all live outdoors and adapt well to temperature change through the seasons.
 In the summer, if they seem hot, we freeze water bottles for them to lay next to.
 In the winter, we stuff the back part of the hutch with straw and jam pack it.
 Then the rabbits burrow in and make a spot in the straw that is nice and warm.

 Choosing Housing for Indoor Rabbits